JvanKatwijk/qt-1090/README.md

 The releases section contains a zipped folder with sdr-j software, including the current version of the qt-1090 software.
-Installation is by - obviously - downloading the zipped folder unzipping and selecting the program toi run.
+Installation is by - obviously - downloading the zipped folder unzipping and selecting the program to run.

 -----------------------------------------------------------------------------
 Installation under Linux